rss logo

 Configure NPS

-• Open the Network Policy Server Console:
+• Open the Network Policy Server console:

 Declare Access Point as RADIUS Clients

-• You should see all Access Point previously added in the RADIUS Clients folder:
+• You should see all previously added Access Point in the RADIUS Clients folder:

-Create a Network Policy
+Creating a Network Policy

 • Click New in the Network Policies folder:

-• Give a name to the Policy:
+• Give Policy a name:

-• Click Add to specify the condition:
+• Click on Add to specify the condition:

-• Click Next:
+• Click on Next:

 • Select Access granted:

-• Select the newly deployed certificate:
+• Select the certificate previously issued:

-Screenshot of selecting the newly deployed certificate in the Ubiquiti Wi-Fi EAP-TLS setup
+Screenshot of selecting the newly deployed certificate in the Ubiquiti Wi-Fi EAP-TLS setup.

-• Click Next:
+• Click on Next:

-• Click Next:
+• Click on Next again:

 UniFi Network Server